kherr9/SimpleUptime/README.md

 ## Projects

-### SimpleUptime.Application
-> Application layer

 ### Simple.Domain
 > Domain layer

-### SimpleUptime.FuncApp
-> Azure function app that is a rest api and message processor

 ### SimpleUptime.Infrastructure
 > Infrastructure layer

+### SimpleUptime.Application
+> Application layer

+### SimpleUptime.FuncApp
+> Azure function app that is a rest api and message processor.

-### SimpleUptime.ResourceGroup
+### SimpleUptime.WebAppProxy
-> Azure arm templates, infrastructure as code
+> Azure function app that proxies SimpleUptime.WebApp resources and proxies rest api calls to SimpleUptime.FuncApp.
+The proxy logic could be moved into SimpleUptime.FuncApp, but there's an open bug that requires us to keep it seperate for now.

 ### SimpleUptime.WebApp
 > Single page web app.
 Uses npm and webpack.
 Not part of visual studio solution.

+### SimpleUptime.ResourceGroup
+> Azure arm templates, infrastructure as code.

+## Test Projects

+### SimpleUptime.UnitTests
+> Unit tests for visual studio projects.

-### SimpleUptime.WebAppProxy
+### SimpleUptime.IntegrationTests
-> Azure function app that proxies SimpleUptime.WebApp resources and proxies rest api calls to SimpleUptime.FuncApp.
-The proxy logic could be moved into SimpleUptime.FuncApp, but there's an open bug that requires us to keep it seperate for now.
+> Integration tests for visual studio project.
+Requires azure storage emulator and azure cosmosdb emulator to be running.